Hong Kong regulatory compliance

 - at the time of the dealing, the other party knew, or ought reasonably to have known, of the inside information; or

 - where a person counselled or procured another person to deal in listed securities or their derivatives, he counselled or procured the other party to enter into the dealing directly with him and at that time the other party knew, or ought reasonably to have known, of the inside information.

 3.6 It is a defence where a person dealt in listed securities or their derivatives but did not counsel or procure the other party to deal and at the time of the dealing the other party knew, or ought reasonably to have known, that he was a person connected with the corporation.

 This defence operates on the assumption that people who transact with someone they know or should know is a company insider, should be on notice that the other party may be insider dealing and so make adequate inquiries with the insider before dealing with them and maybe negotiate terms as to the disclosure of inside information.

-- the person counselled or procured another to deal in listed securities or their derivatives and establishes that:
+3.7 A person will have a defence if they counselled or procured another to deal in listed securities or their derivatives and establishes that:

 - the other person did not counsel or procure the other party to the dealing to deal in the listed securities or derivatives; and